stanford-rc/www.sherlock.stanford.edu/src/docs/storage/filesystems.md

 ```
 See the [Checking Quotas][url_check_quotas] section for more details.

-**NB**: user quotas are based on file ownership, meaning that all files
-belonging to a given user will count towards her user quota, no matter
-where they're located on the file system.
-That means that if you have files
-in `$GROUP_SCRATCH`, those will also count toward your user quota.

 ### Expiration policy

 !!!
 Danger "Inactive files are automatically purged"

-    Files that are **not modified in the last 6 months** will be automatically
+    Files that are **not modified in the last 90 days** will be automatically
     deleted from the filesystem.

 To manage available space and maintain optimal performance for all jobs, all